-Long gone are the times of only grilling on hot sunny summer days.
+Long gone are the times of only grilling on hot, sunny summer days.
 People these days are realizing they can enjoy grilling outdoors no matter the season.
 Yes, that includes winter.
 I will even grill in the rain.
 I love my propane grill.

-Maybe you’re in the market for a new grill but can’t decide or don’t know what you want.
+Maybe you’re in the market for a new grill but can’t decide, or you don’t know what you want.
 Should you invest in a propane or natural gas grill?
 Why should you choose one over the other?
 While both have the ability to provide mouth-watering food, there are a few differences between the two.
 Simply scroll down to get started.

 More articles you’d like: